SofiaBerglund/VAT-Calculator/README.md

 ### :boom: Success!

 After completing this assignment you will be comfortable using state and forms in React.
-You will also practice your Javascript skills by writing logical functions.
+You will also practice your JavaScript skills by writing logical functions.

 ---